Closing date for online registration is 9 October 2016. Closing date for abstract submission and applying for a early career bursary is 1 August 2016.

 We welcome and prioritise submissions on the main conference theme, but as always, look forward to receiving abstracts on all prevention science related topics.
 We also encourage presentations that focus on improving the use of evidence in policy and practice and welcome delegates from outside of academia who have an interest in prevention science.
 Dedicated parallel sessions will be held to provide PhD students and Early Career delegates opportunities to present their work in a supportive environment.

-The conference will be held in the centre of Berlin, near the Brandenburg Gate, at the Representation of Lower Saxony at the Federal Government in Berlin.
+The main conference will be held in the centre of Berlin, near the Brandenburg Gate, at the Representation of Lower Saxony at the Federal Government in Berlin.
 In den Ministergärten 10, 10117 Berlin.
 Map.
 Please see the venue’s website for further details.

 Co-organisers and in collaboration organisations